Publication Ethics

 • comment on any ethical concerns raised by the study, or any possible evidence of substandard scientific

-• comments should be constructive and Personal comments regarding the Authors is not permitted.
+• provide the Authors with useful suggestions to improve the comments should be constructive and Personal comments regarding the Authors is not permitted.

-• provide the Editor-in-Chief with the proper context and perspective to make a recommendation on the acceptability of the
+• provide the Editor-in-Chief with the proper context and perspective to make a recommendation on the acceptability of the Editor-in-Chief then makes a decision based on the reviewers’ recommendation, as follows:

-• Accept without revisions;
+◊ Accept without revisions;

-• Accept with minor revisions to be made by the Authors;
+◊ Accept with minor revisions to be made by the Authors;

-• Return to the Authors for major modifications, Authors to revise & resubmit for another round of reviews depending on the request of the reviewers;
+◊ Return to the Authors for major modifications, Authors to revise & resubmit for another round of reviews depending on the request of the reviewers;

-• Reject, with encouragement for resubmission; reasons for rejection must be given by the Editor-in-Chief
+◊ Reject, with encouragement for resubmission; reasons for rejection must be given by the Editor-in-Chief.

-Reviewers can recommend for particular course of action.
+◊ Reject Outright, typically on grounds of specialist interest, lack of novelty, insufficient conceptual advance or major technical and/or interpretational problems, or if the work constitutes any unethical publishing behavior.
+The Editor-in-Chief must give the reasons for Reviewers can recommend for particular course of action.
 However, the Editor-in-Chief may have to make a decision based on conflicting advice from different reviewers.
 The most useful reports, therefore, provide the Editor-in-Chief with the information on which a decision should be based.

 All reviewers are informed of the journal’s expectations, and Editor-in-Chief will make every effort to assist reviewers in improving the quality of review.
 The Editor-in-Chief will access the quality of review routinely by ratings of review quality and other performance characteristics periodically.